Coleridge-Initiative/big-data-and-social-science/docs/11-ChapterPrivacy.md

 Introduction
 ------------

-Most big data applications in the social sciences involve data on units such as individuals, households, and different types of business, educational, and government organizations.
+Most applications in the social sciences involve data on units such as individuals, households, and different types of business, educational, and government organizations.
 Indeed, the example running throughout this book involves data on individuals (such as faculty and